timosalm/devx-container-platform-workshop/workshop/content/exercises/intro.md

-Before we dig into technology, let’s see why you need them.
+Before we dig into technology, let's see why you need them.

 The **traditional software deployment process was really like the illustration**.